azdavis/millet/docs/diagnostics.md

 Millet reports types defined in structures and signatures prefixed with the names of the relevant structures or signatures.
 This is sometimes called a "fully qualified name" or "FQN".

-Because of how signature matching works and internal Millet design decisions, Millet reports the type `t` in this example as `FOO.t` instead of `Foo.t`:
+Because of internal Millet design decisions, Millet reports the type `t` in this example as `FOO.t` instead of `Foo.t`:

 ```sml
 signature FOO = sig